The Three Lives of 1830 Washtenaw

 Two years after selling the land, Scott moved to a smaller house at 1930 Washtenaw, on the eastern edge of his property.
 He sold the big house and three acres of land to Dr. R. Bishop Canfield, a professor in the medical school who was returning to town after wartime duty in the U.S. Medical Corps.

 Canfield hired architect Lewis J. Boynton to turn the forty-year-old farmhouse into something more suitable for its increasingly prestigious address.
-Boynton succeeded in cityclubfrontview2transforming the simple box into an impressive house in the then fashionable Dutch colonial revival style.
+Boynton succeeded in transforming the simple box into an impressive house in the then fashionable Dutch colonial revival style.
 He replaced the old-fashioned wraparound porch with small extensions on each end of the house.
 Then he added a massive sloping roof that came down over the porches and allowed the attic windows to peek through as dormers.
 The finishing touch was a delicate front entrance porch with slender Ionic columns.

 Canfield was one of the nation’s leading specialists in ear, nose, and throat problems.
 He and his wife, Leila, a nurse from Colorado, had one child, a redheaded adopted daughter, Barbara.
 Alva Sink, a longtime member of the Women’s City Club, knew the Canfield family well.
 For three of the years that she was a student at the U-M in the early 1920’s, she ran a private school on their third floor, teaching Barbara and five other children of prominent families, including Jane Burton, daughter of the U-M president.
 Mrs. Sink remembers the Canfield house as “beautiful,” and says that the interior “looked much as it does today.”
 She recalls that Mrs. Canfield’s help included a cook, maid, and yardman.